Omiya Hachimangu in Photos

 Omiya Hachimangu is a serene escape in Tokyo that feels truly local.
 Nestled in the suburbs, this shrine blends history, beauty, and tranquility.
 You might be drawn to its stunning torii gates, intrigued by the kyudo dojo, or enchanted by its festivals.
 Whatever the reason, this lesser-known gem has something to inspire every photographer.
 Let’s explore it!

 Being in the suburbs, amongst many trees, the grounds are serene.
-And with its beautiful shrine, it’s no wonder so many local people visit it.
-You’ll find someone there at all times of the day.
-It is rarely crowded.
+It’s no wonder so many local people visit this beautiful shrine.
+People are there at all times of the day but it is rarely crowded.
 In my experience, that only happens during festivals.
-Probably, the people who spend the longest time there go to the dojo.

 Yes, there is a dojo for kyudo (archery).
 The reason for it is the shrine’s kami, Hachiman.
 Hachiman holds quite a few heavenly portfolios.
 One of which is the god of war.
 So people practicing martial arts there shouldn’t be any surprise.
 Entry isn’t allowed to the dojo (nor is photography), but you can watch the practice sessions from near the door.

 While walking around the grounds, you’ll notice there are many ema.
 Ema are the little wooden plaques on which people write wishes.
 There are so many!
-They all have requests to the god of learning, Sugawara no Michizane, to help them pass exams.
-Others are from expectant mothers asking for aid in giving safe birth.
+The requests are from students to the god of learning, Sugawara no Michizane, to help pass exams.
+Expectant mothers also ask for aid in giving a safe birth.

 Even though the grounds of Omiya Hachimangu aren’t huge, there is enough to enjoy exploring.
 The impressive torii (the big gates found at Shinto shrines) make good photographs.
 And you can also check out some of the smaller shrines on the grounds, as they are lovely.